 Contributors to Paul

 The Executive Editor of John is Dr Hugh Houghton.
+Dr Andrew Smith is a Co-editor with particular focus on the Pastoral Epistles.
 Transcriptions of many of the Latin witnesses and quotations from the Pauline Epistles in Greek and Latin writers were gathered by the COMPAUL Project at the University of Birmingham (2011–16).
-Transcription of Greek witnesses of Galatians and Ephesians is currently underway, supported by the British Academy.
-Further information and work in progress may be found at www.epistulae.com.
+Transcription of Greek witnesses of Galatians and Ephesians is currently underway, supported by the British Academy; transcriptions of 1 & 2 Timothy and Titus are being made by the Greek Paul Project, which is also initiating a project to transcribe 1 & 2 Thessalonians.
+Further information and some of the work in progress on the Pauline Epistles may be found at www.epistulae.com.

 Irish Latin Gospels